The Hirsel: Architecture

 A large mellow Georgian house of grey stone, most of which dates from the early 18th century, with an earlier portion dating from the early 17th century.
 Victorian alterations and additions were carried out by William Burn in 1851.
 David Bryce, George Henderson, and James Campbell Walker are also known to have worked here.
 Most of the Victorian additions were demolished during the mid 20th century.
 The interior contains a fine stone staircase in the centre portion.

 Garden and park

-The house is set within an outstanding designated English garden style late 18th to 19th century designed landscape which spans the valley of Leet Water.
+The house is set within an outstanding English garden style late 18th to 19th century designed landscape which spans the valley of Leet Water.
 The landscape comprises informal parkland, woodland, and a large artificial lake (Hirsel Lake), and a late 19th century rhododendron and azalea woodland garden, Dundock Wood.
 The walled garden dates from the mid 18th century.
 In addition to forming an attractive setting for the category-A listed house, the grounds contain nationally important archaeological remains, a designated Site of Special Scientific Interest (SSSI) and two notable heritage trees.